 In addition, state penalties vary widely from state to state.
 Take a look at the FindLaw State Drug Possession index to locate the applicable law for your state.

 Given the burden on prosecutors to prove all three elements of possession with intent to distribute, you may be able to mount a strong defense against the charge.
-Having a trusted and experienced criminal defense attorney can make all the difference in these types of cases as they know what to look for and how to shape arguments in your favor.
-Reach out to one in your area today for a free case evaluation.
+Having a trusted and experienced lawyer can make all the difference in these types of cases as they know what to look for and how to shape arguments in your favor.
+Find a qualified criminal defense attorney near you today.